knative/docs/install/getting-started-knative-app.md

    * Create a new immutable revision for this version of the app.
    * Perform network programming to create a route, ingress, service, and load balance for your app.
-   * Automatically scale your pods up and down, including to zero active pods, based on traffic.
+   * Automatically scale your pods up and down based on traffic, including to zero active pods.

-To see if the new app has been deployed succesfully, you'll need the HOST and IP_ADDRESS created by Knative.
+To see if the new app has been deployed succesfully, you need the HOST and IP_ADDRESS created by Knative.

 1. To find the IP address for your service, enter `kubectl get svc knative-ingressgateway -n istio-system`.
-If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+If your cluster is new, it can take sometime for the service to get asssigned an external IP address.

     ```shell
     kubectl get svc knative-ingressgateway -n istio-system